-In the following, we inform you how our (Care Preventive AG, Neuwiesenstrasse 15, 8400 Winterthur; hereinafter "we", "us", "CARE") analyses, treatments, lifestyle services work and what their purposes are, as well as about contraindications, risks and potential side effects.
-In addition, you will learn how you should act so your analysis or treatment will be as successful as possible.
+In the following, we will inform you about how the analyses, treatments, lifestyle services and community events offered by CARE (Care Preventive AG, Neuwiesenstrasse 15, 8400 Winterthur; hereinafter "we", "us", "CARE") or its service partners work and for what purposes they are carried out, as well as about contraindications, risks and potential side effects.
+You will also find out how you should behave so that your analysis or treatment is as successful as possible.
+The following information concerns our analyses, treatments, lifestyle services and community events in a general way.
+For certain analysis and treatments, you will receive additional patient information specific to the treatment.

 The following information concerns our analyses, treatments, lifestyle services in a general way.
 For certain treatments, you will receive additional patient information specific to the treatment.

-For blood analyses, one of our medical assistants at one of our locations will take some blood from you, in most cases from the vein in the elbow area.
-First, the puncture site is disinfected and then blood is drawn using a sterile needle.
+For blood tests (Blood Check-up and other blood tests), some blood is taken from you, in most cases from the vein in the crook of the elbow.
+First, the puncture area is disinfected and then blood is taken using a sterile needle.
 The sample is placed in special tubes and then sent to the laboratory.
-The purpose of the blood analysis is to evaluate your general state of health based on the tested values and to determine the supply of your body with e.g. vital substances and vitamins.
+The purpose of the blood test is to evaluate your general state of health based on the values tested and to determine your body's supply of vital substances and vitamins, for example.

-Please come to the appointment sober.
+Please come to the appointment on an empty stomach.
 This means that you should not eat anything or drink anything except water within 8 hours before the appointment.
 This way we can ensure the comparability of your test results.

 After the blood sample has been taken, you can usually return to your normal activities.
 However, you may experience a small temporary bruise at the puncture site.
 You can apply a pressure bandage to the site to stop the bleeding and reduce the bruise.